 Solo traveling is the perfect way to get out of your comfort zone.
 Understanding that seeing anyone from where you're visiting again is slim can help you feel less anxious.

-You are in the position to only rely on yourself, and you can leave a situation if you get too nervous.
+You are in a position to only rely on yourself, and you can leave a situation if you get too nervous.

 With solo traveling, you can gain the confidence to start conversations with strangers.